larayeung/standardblog/abcusdaccountability/readme.md

 ## Disclaimer

 this document is not endorsed by the ABCUSD, and this section of the repository is merely an independently-produced handbook for ABCUSD students to protect themselves.

+## License

+The ABCUSD and Its Future © 2021 by Standard System is licensed under Attribution-ShareAlike 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/